 To prevent deterioration you will want to consider a few things for both new and old photos.

 For any new photos, you should consider the printing methods for the best quality to preserve them longer.
-If you are printing at home, you may want to check the quality of your paper and ink with the manufacturer.
+If you are printing at home, you can check the quality of your paper and ink with the manufacturer.
 This will help to assure the photos you are printing will stand the test of time.
-If you print with an outside vendor, then you can check with their customer service or website about the integrity of their photos and printing process.
+If you print with an outside vendor, then you can check with their customer service about the integrity of their printing process.